Name of Australia How Did Australia Get Its Name?

 When the British established a colony in the new territory in 1788, they claimed all the land up to 135th meridian east longitude (135° east) as part of New South Wales.
 The rest, yet the unexplored western half of the continent, still retained the name New Holland.

-The British Finally Named it 'Australia' When was Australia Officially Named?
+When was Australia named?
+When was Australia Officially Named?

 Mathew Flinder's Map of Australia